 From Kate DiCamillo’s novel.

-- “‘The Door in the Floor’ Movie Review: Superlative Kim Basinger in Good-Looking But Uneven Family Drama.”
+- “‘The Door in the Floor’ Movie (2004) Review: Impeccable Basinger in Imperfect Drama.”

 - “Leonardo DiCaprio: 1930s Gangster or FBI Agent in Michael Mann Crime Drama?”